5 Easy Ways to Maximize Tire Life

 1. Maintain proper tire inflation pressure: Tires that are underinflated by 20% will reduce tire life by as much as 16%.
 Since tires are porous, they constantly lose air pressure, which must be replenished regularly.
 Temperature changes also have an effect.
 To learn more about proper tire inflation, click HERE.

 2. Rotate your tires regularly: Tires wear differently depending on their position on the vehicle.
 To keep all tires wearing evenly and to maximize tread life, they must be rotated at regular intervals.
-Industry recommendation is to rotate your tires every 2nd oil change (about 6,000 miles).
+The industry recommendation is to rotate your tires every second oil change (about 6,000 miles).
 You should refer to your owner’s manual for manufacturer recommendations specific to your vehicle.
 There are many benefits of properly rotating your tires, you can learn more by clicking HERE.

 3. Check alignment regularly: Alignment of the steering tires affects tire life, as does total body alignment (front to rear).
 The life of your tires can be positively impacted (as much as 30%) by ensuring that your wheels are properly aligned.
 Road hazards can knock a vehicle out of alignment quickly and unknowingly, and therefore total body alignment should be checked on a regular basis.